Otavio-Cipriano/Otavio-Cipriano/README.md

 ## About me:

-My name is Otávio Cipriano, I currently live in São Paulo, Brasil and i am a web developer or i considere myself one.
+My name is Otávio Cipriano, I currently live in São Paulo, Brasil and I am a web developer or I consider myself one.

-I started studying programming since 2018 with C# and .NET.
-I had as objective make games, but not for work to a big company that maked a game i like, but make games for myself and people who maybe like the same things than me.
+I started studying programming in 2018 with C# and I was aiming to make games, but not to work for a big company that made a game I like, but to make games for myself and for people who might like the same things I do.

-Nowadays i started like more of programming mainly web development and i am focusing more on learn for work as web developer.
+Nowadays, I have started to enjoy programming more, especially web development and am focusing more on learning more and working as a web developer.

 ## Detailed information